 The Development of a custom Data Privacy Toolkit for Research Involving Human Participants.
 Employing the toolkit approach, the Project aims to adequately address research-specific issues and concerns regarding privacy.
 It aims to do so through a series of participatory action research workshops across the country that will uncover issues and concerns relating to the impact of the Data Privacy Act on research.
 Specifically developed for and driven by the researchers themselves, such a Toolkit will offer practical guidance to Filipino researchers and ethics review committees in coping with the regulatory challenges of the new law and enable them to better protect the privacy rights of human subjects.

 Deployment of an Online Course on Data Privacy in Research.
 In addition to the Toolkit, the Project seeks to develop an open-access, asynchronous online course for results dissemination, awareness-building, and greater outreach to more researchers, research educational institutions, and other stakeholders whose work is impacted by the new privacy regulations.
 Given the Project’s broad national coverage, online courses transcend geographical constraints to dissemination.
-While an online course cannot fully substitute for a full research ethics training in data privacy, it would be a great accompaniment to face-to-face training in future ethics interventions.
-Such a blended learning approach, widely used in professional development and training, can also potentially increase development of learner engagement and achievement and can be more effective than either traditional or purely online arrangements.
+While an online course cannot replace a full research ethics training in data privacy, it would be a good complement to face-to-face training in future ethics interventions.

 Development of Data Privacy Toolkit for Research